elsewhat/thinkweek-dparnas-2021/docs/smart-contract-usage/collectibles.md

 "Hundreds of thousands of NBA fans from around the world have started collecting the most memorable Moments from NBA history.

 Only a scarce number of Top Shot Moments are released, so building the best collection requires a scout’s eye and a superstar’s dedication.
 Become a top collector by snagging in-demand packs when they drop and refine your roster by finding diamond-in-the-rough Moments on the marketplace" - from [NBA Topshots](https://nbatopshot.com/)

+[Dapper Labs](https://www.dapperlabs.com/) was behind this project and they have a history of making success on their projects.

 ## Mooncats - 2017
 Significance: Early pioneer